lino-framework/lino/docs/ref/model_methods.rst

-.. modmeth:: disable_editing
+.. modattr:: disable_editing

   ``disable_editing(self,request)``
       Return `True` if the whole record should be read-only.

-.. modmeth:: FOO_choices
+.. modattr:: FOO_choices

   Return a queryset or list of allowed choices for field FOO.
   Must be decorated by a :func:`lino.utils.choosers.chooser`.